Elective surgeries restart after Anzac Day

 A shipment of 58 million face masks was recently received by the federal government.

-Health Minister Greg Hunt says another 100 million will arrive over the next six weeks.
+Health Minister Greg Hunt said another 100 million will arrive over the next six weeks.

 “(This will make) an immense difference for families, whether it is in terms of IVF, dental pain or orthopaedic procedures …. it will mean a difference to the quality of life,” Mr Hunt said.